The Definition of Indefinable Things

 Fifteen-year-old Penelope Lumley has been summoned to her first interview for her first governess position.
 As a recent graduate of the Swanburne Academy for Poor Bright Females and armed with the pithy and wise sayings of the school’s founder, Agathe Swanburne, Penelope is ready for anything.

 When she is greeted by the skittish household at Ashton Place, however, and confronted by the strange howling children who are scarcely clad, Penelope realizes it will take all her training, education, and her fond memories of books about wild ponies, to handle this task.
-She will not be deterred. … Continue reading
+She will not … Continue reading